Leung Chun-ying: Personal life

 In 1981, Leung married Regina Ching Yee Higgins whose father was a Royal Hong Kong Police officer.
 Investigating into her background, Apple Daily revealed that Higgins, commonly believed to have the surname Tong, actually had changed her name to Higgins at the age of three, through which she successfully acquired UK nationality.
 She thus qualified to study in the UK as a British national, and as such may have benefited from reduced tuition fees.
 Her name on the couple's marriage certificate bears the name "Regina Ching Yee Higgins".
 After her marriage to Leung, she changed her name to Leung Tong Ching Yee Regina.
 Neither Tong nor the office of the chief executive has responded to questions as to her name changes.
 Despite Leung's grave unpopular ratings as Hong Kong's Chief Executive, his wife has publicly defended him.

-The couple has two daughters and a son.
+The couple has two daughters, elder Chai-yan and younger Chung-yan, as well as a son.
 During the 1990s, Leung had publicly ruled out sending his children to school abroad, yet years later his own children studied in Britain and then worked overseas.
 Upon his election to chief executive in 2012, Leung declared that his wife and children were Chinese nationals.

-One of his daughters, Chai-yan Leung, regularly attracted media attention for her brazen public comportment.
+Chai-yan regularly attracted media attention for her brazen public comportment.
 She has posted remarks on her Facebook account and has appeared in several magazine interviews, in which she talked about her depression and her stormy relationship with her parents, principally her mother.
 In 2014, Chai-yan posted an image supposedly of her in a bathtub with wrists slashed.
 In March 2015, she posted a flurry of Facebook messages after a row with her mother in which she alleged she was kicked, slapped and sworn at; police and ambulance service were called to Government House.
 After her Facebook page was taken down, she posted an Instagram message to the effect that she had left home definitively.
 CY Leung pleaded with the media and the public for some space.
+Chai-yan died in April 2025 at the age of 33.